HL7-DaVinci/CRD/README.md

 This software lets EHR vendors and payer organizations examine how the proposed standard will work and test their own implementations of the standard.

-<h3>Building and running from the command line</h3>
+## Building and running from the command line
 1. Clone the repo
 	* `git clone https://github.com/HL7-DaVinci/CRD.git`
-2. Install dependencies (gradle, postgresql)
+1. Install dependencies (gradle, postgresql)
-3. Build the code
+1. Build the code
 	* `gradle build`
-4. Running from the command line
+1. Running from the command line
 	* Run the fhir server
 		* `gradle :server:appRun`
 	* Run the testing client